Cheap summer lunch ideas

 - Don't forget about dessert!
 Maybe it's time to dig through the recipe box for that peach cobbler recipe your grandma gave you.
 Or check out the fresh goodies available at farmer's markets or roadside fruit stands.
 Get the kids involved, too.
 Washing fruit is easy and learning how to bake is a valuable and fun life skill.

 As you can see, the variety of food available for your summer lunch program can take you and your family all the way up to the school bell's first ring in the fall.
 By keeping your meals healthy, simple, and fun, and you'll dine in relative peace (just don't forget the napkins!).

 Take the Next Step:

-Check out our coupon page and save money on your favorite products. click here
+- Check out our coupon page and save money on your favorite products. click here

-Take control of your finances.
+- Take control of your finances.
 Subscribe to our weekly "Surviving Tough Times" newsletter.
 This free html newsletter will provide ways to survive in this challenging economy.
 Each issue features nine articles to help you stretch your dollar!

-Sign up for our free eNewsletter Dollar Stretcher for Parents.
+Sign up for our free weekly newsletter Dollar Stretcher for Parents.